FredHutch/swift-commander/README.md

 the swc wrapper adds the following features to `upload`:

  - --segment-size ensures that uploads for files > 5GB do not fail.
 2147483648 = 2GB
- - Uploaded-by meta data keeps track of the operating system user (often Active Directory user) that upload the data
+ - Uploaded-by metadata keeps track of the operating system user (often Active Directory user) that upload the data
  - setting --segment-container ensures that containers that carry the segments for multisegment files are hidden if users access these containers with 3rd. party GUI tools (ExpanDrive, Cyberduck, FileZilla) to avoid end user confusion
- - --slo stands for Static Large Object and SLO's the recommended obkject type for large objects / files.
+ - --slo stands for Static Large Object and SLO's the recommended object type for large objects / files.

-as an addional feature you can add multiple meta-data tags to each uploaded object, which is great for retrieving archived files later:
+as an addional feature you can add multiple metadata tags to each uploaded object, which is great for retrieving archived files later:

 ```
 joe@box:~/sc$ swc upload ./test /test/example/meta project:grant-xyz collaborators:jill,joe,jim cancer:breast